Prasanna23-ag/voice-teleop-turtlebot3/README.md

 ## Features

-- **Sequential commands in one phrase** — say "left then straight then right" and the robot queues and executes all three in order
+- **Sequential commands in one phrase**: say "left then straight then right" and the robot queues and executes all three in order
-- **Multi-accent voice recognition** — every phrase is checked against American, British, Indian, and Australian English, plus German, and whichever transcription best matches a known command is used automatically (no manual accent selection)
+- **Multi-accent voice recognition**: every phrase is checked against American, British, Indian, and Australian English, plus German, and whichever transcription best matches a known command is used automatically (no manual accent selection)
-- **Fuzzy command matching** — mispronounced or partially-misheard words ("stright", "rite") still resolve correctly via similarity matching
+- **Fuzzy command matching**: mispronounced or partially-misheard words ("stright", "rite") still resolve correctly via similarity matching
 - **Typed commands work identically to spoken ones** — good for development/demos without a working mic, or quick testing
-- **Auto-stop safety** — each command drives for a fixed duration then stops on its own, so the robot never runs away if input stops
+- **Auto-stop safety**: each command drives for a fixed duration then stops on its own, so the robot never runs away if input stops

 ## 1. Prerequisites